 In the event the following circumstances arise, the student enrolled in the course may request a refund by submitting a completed Refund Request Form to the cashier.
-The following exceptions may be petitioned:

-- Refunds for Serious Illness - A pro rata refund will be made to a student suffering from a serious illness that necessitates a withdrawal from all classes as long as the request is made prior to the end of the semester in which the illness occurs.
-The student must produce a verifiable doctor's statement certifying that the illness prevents the student from attending all classes. - Refunds for Death of Student or Student's Spouse, Parent, or Child A refund will be made to the student or the student's estate in the event of death of the student or student's spouse, parent, or child that results in a withdrawal from all of the student's classes.
-Refund request must be made prior to the end of the semester in which the death occurs.
-The student or student's family must produce a death
+• Refunds for Serious Illness

+A pro rata refund will be made to a student suffering from a serious illness that necessitates a withdrawal from class(es), as long as the request is made prior to the end of the semester in which the illness occurs.
+The student must produce a verifiable doctor's statement certifying that the illness prevents the student from attending class(es).
-• Refunds for Military Service

-A student belonging to the Armed Forces or

-the Arizona National Guard who is called to

-active duty and assigned to a duty station

-will be allowed to withdraw and receive a

-100% refund of tuition and fees provided

-the course has not been completed for which

-a refund is requested.
-The student must

-provide a copy of the military orders within

-six months of the student's withdrawal.
+Refunds for Death of Student or Student's Spouse, Parent, or Child

+A 100% refund will be made to the student or the student's estate, in the event of death of the student or student's spouse, parent, or child that results in a withdrawal from class(es).
+The refund Request must be made prior to the end of the semester in which the death occurs.
+The student must provide a death certificate or newspaper obituary notice with proof of relationship (i.e., birth certificate, marriage license, etc.).
+In the event of a student death, the estate must produce a death certificate.

+Refunds for Military Service A student belonging to the Armed Forces or the Arizona National Guard who is called to active duty and assigned to a duty station will be allowed to withdraw and receive a 100% refund of tuition and fees, provided the course has not been completed.
+The student must provide a copy of the military orders within six months of the student's withdrawal.